 ashley hollingshead is a theatre maker and performance artist based in Minneapolis, MN.

 Their work mashes-up pop-culture, personal stories, found text, movement, re-purposed songs, and every day events into something that is simultaneously larger than life and close to home.
 They are most interested in making and creating theatre that explores what it means to be alive RIGHT NOW. ashley is intrigued by the tiny stories of the everyday, as well as the milestones that mark our lives.
-They use theatre to find connection and to pull us away from our screens. ashley makes theatre to reminded one of what is good in the world and that there is still room for hope.
+They use performance to find connection and to pull us away from our screens. ashley makes theatre to reminded one of what is good in the world and that there is still room for hope.
 And dancing.
 There’s always room for dancing.

 ashley is currently directing under the production title social sciences.
 Recent projects include Drought/Flood, devised with the undergraduates of Columbia College and Pestilence WOW! written by Savannah Reich and performed as part of Rhino Festival in Chicago.
 Other work includes INDEPENDENT WOMEN, a devised theatrical performance exploring the mash up of women entering the workforce in WWII and Destiny’s Child’s Independent Women pt.
 1. ashley is currently developing an experimental musical about Emma Goldman, titled DANCE DANCE REVOLUTION (performance tba).

 ashley directed/created a triptych of devised theatre performances exploring what it means to be coming of age in the wake of the 2008 recession.
-Within the scope of the series, Ashley has focused on where we’ve come from (the peter pan project, 2011), where we currently are (SOMETHING EPIC/EVERYDAY, 2012), and, finally, look at where we are headed with TOMORROW!
+Within the scope of the series, ashley has focused on where we’ve come from (the peter pan project, 2011), where we currently are (SOMETHING EPIC/EVERYDAY, 2012), and, finally, look at where we are headed with TOMORROW!
 (2013)